TiendaNube/api-docs/resources/checkout.md

           data: acmeRelevantData,
         })
         .then(function (responseBody) {
-          // Once you get the redirect URL, invoke the callback by passing it as argument. if (responseBody.data.success) {
+          // Once the redirect URL is generated, invoke the callback by passing it as argument. if (responseBody.data.success) {
             callback({
               success: true,